DharatiiPatel/ds-intern-challenge-submission/AI_NOTE.md

-# AI Collaboration Note
+AI Collaboration Note

-## Did You Use AI?
+Did You Use AI?

 Yes.
-I used Cursor with Claude and Codex to help write the script and the short write-up.
-I read the challenge files and looked at the CSV myself first.
+I used Cursor with Claude and Codex.

-## How You Used It
+How You Used It

+I read the challenge files and the domain packet, then opened the CSV and just scrolled through it.
+The notes column made the big issues obvious, so I already knew what looked trustworthy and what did not.

-I used AI to help turn my notes into a working script and clearer wording.
-I did not let AI pick the final recommendation alone.
+After that, I used AI to help me turn those notes into a small script and cleaner wording.

-I compared drafts from Claude and Codex.
-Claude’s version ranked the workflows and kept some noisy rows in the totals, so Lead summary looked better than it should.
-Codex’s version stayed closer to a weekly health brief: what is working, what looks suspicious, and what to look at next.
-That matched the teammate ask better so I used the Codex direction and then simplified the code myself.
+I also compared Claude and Codex while drafting.
+Claude pushed more toward ranking workflows and left some noisy rows in the totals, which made Lead summary look too good.
+Codex stayed closer to a short weekly brief for a teammate.
+That comparison was useful but I still made some changes so it matched the assumptions I cared about like dropping the demo rows and keeping Aug 7.

-## One Prompt, Workflow, Or Moment That Helped
+One Prompt, Workflow, Or Moment That Helped

-Asking for one small use case i.e a weekly health brief instead of a dashboard or a model.
-Comparing Claude and Codex side by side also helped me see which output was more useful and which one overbuilt or trusted the data too much.
+The most useful moment was asking AI to code around the rules I already wrote in my README: use accepted/completed, drop the Aug 5 demo/duplicate rows, and keep Aug 7 visible.
+When a draft tried to “clean away” the policy-change day, I stopped it.
+That row is the main warning, so it had to stay in the brief.

-## One Thing You Verified Or Decided Yourself
+One Thing You Verified Or Decided Yourself

-I checked the main numbers myself from the CSV:
+I checked the main numbers myself from the CSV instead of trusting the scripts:

-- 41 rows total
+41 rows total
-- drop both Aug 5 Lead summary email demo/duplicate rows from the totals
-- Lead summary / email accept rate is about 81%
+Drop both Aug 5 Lead summary email demo/duplicate rows from the totals Lead summary/email accept rate is about 81%
-- Aug 7 Reply draft queue: rating 2.1, confidence 0.91, flag rate about 71%
+Aug 7 Reply draft queue: rating 2.1, confidence 0.91, flag rate about 71%

-I decided myself to:
+I also made a few calls myself:

-1. drop demo and duplicate rows from health totals
-2. keep the Aug 7 policy-change row visible
+Drop demo and duplicate rows from the health totals Keep the Aug 7 policy-change row visible
-3. treat `median_confidence` as the least trustworthy metric
+Treat median_confidence as the least trustworthy metric

-AI helped me write faster.
-Those judgment calls were mine.
-The final script I am submitting is the Codex-based version, cleaned up.
+AI made writing faster.
+The final judgment was mine.
+The script I am submitting is the Codex-based version after I simplified it.